 I noticed a couple of money exchange desks in Marrakech airport.
 These had the ability to change from a wide variety of currencies including Euros, which I was carrying.

 From memory, the exchange rate including any fees wasn't too terrible, but we decided to just change 60 Euros for the time being.
-I would then get some more money out of an ATM machine in Marrakech itself later on.
+I would then withdraw money out of an ATM machine in Marrakech itself later on.

 The Dirham banknotes are rather colourful and come in denominations of Dh20, Dh50, Dh100 and Dh200.
 The coins are similar to Euros in some aspects, and come in denominations of Dh1, Dh2, Dh5 and Dh10.